At a Glance: Best AR-15 Rifles Under $1000

 Our Top Pick

 The AR-15 is not only one of the most popular firearms in American but also one of the most prolifically manufactured firearms in the world, with many manufacturers to choose from.
 That makes it extremely difficult for a buyer to decide which AR-15 to buy.
 To complicate things even further, there is a vast offering of accessories with which to personalize and upgrade your AR-15.

-In this review, I looked at several AR-15 rifles that can be bought for less than $1000 to help you select the best weapon for your unique needs.
+In this review, I looked at several of the best AR-15 rifles under $1000 to help you select the most suitable weapon for your needs.
 We will highlight the different specifications of the best AR-15 rifles and the pros and cons of each rifle to help you make an informed choice.